Estadio General Francisco Morazán: Men’s senior national football team

+On November 15, 2024, after almost 7 years of not playing there, the men’s senior team returned to Estadio Francisco Morazán to play the first leg of the Concacaf Nations League quarterfinals against Mexico.
+The reason why Estadio Morazan was chosen instead of the de facto home stadium Estadio Nacional Chelato Uclés was due to Estadio Morazan being the venue for Honduras’ first ever victory against Mexico.

 U-20 women's tournament

 On May 6, 2015, The Confederation of North, Central American and Caribbean Association Football Asociació announced that Honduras will host the Women's Under-20 CONCACAF Championship, scheduled for December.
 "San Pedro Sula will host the tournament to be held from 3 to 13 December.
 The tournament will crown the Confederation's champion and qualify three teams to the World Cup Women's Under-20 World Cup to be played in New Guinea in 2016.

 "We are happy to return to Honduras for the U-20 Championships Women's Championship, the second CONCACAF tournament to be held in Honduras this year," said the former CONCACAF President Jeffrey Webb.
 "The efforts of the Honduran Federation for having championships in San Pedro Sula demonstrates the growth of women's football in Central America."
 The Championship will feature the participation of eight teams, three from the Caribbean Football Union (CFU), two Central American Football Union (UNCAF) and three in North America.

 "In North America, are already automatically qualified nations of Canada, United States and Mexico, while sorting processes in CFU and UNCAF will be made in the coming months.
 As host country, Honduras is automatically classified as one of two representatives of UNCAF.